Top

 Kathy Saltzman Romey, Guest Conductor

-As part of Voices of Ascension’s new Choral Visionaries Initiative, Voices welcomes long-time Director of Choral Activities at the University of Minnesota and Artistic Director of the Minnesota Chorale, Kathy Saltzman Romey, to lead Voices of Ascension.
-A frequent collaborator with the Minnesota Orchestra, the Oregon Bach Festival, and the Internationale Bachakademie Stuttgart, and a long-time artistic partner of Helmuth Rilling, Romey brings international depth and authority to this searching meditation on mortality and transcendence, leading Hugo Distler’s Totentanz (“Dance of Death”), Herbert Howells’ luminous Requiem, Johannes Brahms’ Warum? (“Why?”), and Knut Nystedt’s Immortal Bach.
+As part of Voices of Ascension’s Choral Visionaries series, we welcome guest conductor Kathy Saltzman Romey, Artistic Director of the Minnesota Chorale and long-time Director of Choral Activities at the University of Minnesota.
+A frequent collaborator with the Minnesota Orchestra, the Oregon Bach Festival, and the Internationale Bachakademie Stuttgart, and a long-time artistic partner of Helmuth Rilling, Romey brings international depth and authority to this searching meditation on mortality.

 Noted for her “directorial command,” “technical expertise" and commitment to the contemporary vocal art, Beth Willer has led the GRAMMY-nominated Lorelei Ensemble since 2007 to become recognized as one of the country’s leading vocal ensembles.
 A champion of contemporary music, Willer has collaborated with composers from the U.S. and abroad, leading Lorelei and other ensembles in numerous world, U.S., and regional premieres, including works by Julia Wolfe, Kati Agócs, George Benjamin, Lisa Bielawa, Christopher Cerrone, Peter Gilbert, James Kallembach, David Lang, Jessica Meyer, Scott Ordway, John Supko, Kareem Roustom, and Reiko Yamada.
 As a recognized conductor of vocal ensembles and contemporary music, Willer has led performances featuring the Bang on a Can All-Stars, Roomful of Teeth, Voices of Ascension, Seraphic Fire, and New York Baroque Inc., and has frequently prepared ensembles for performances with the Boston Symphony, Chicago Symphony, San Francisco Symphony, Nashville Symphony, National Symphony and Cincinnati Symphony Orchestras, Tanglewood Music Center Orchestra, Cantus, A Far Cry, Boston Modern Orchestra Project, and Odyssey Opera, in collaboration with Marin Alsop, Thomas Adès, Andris Nelsons, and Giancarlo Guerrero.